 Even if Primrose Hill stands on its own merits, its’ often seen as an extension of Regent’s Park to the north.
 This north-west London hill affords a great view of Central London to the southeast, and it’s a very popular location for picnics and park outings.

 When special events take place in London, such as fireworks displays or the New Years Eve festivities, the view from Primrose Hill is a prime location from which to take in the event.

-In the 1990s the area was home to the so-called Primrose Hill Set, with famous names like Jude Law, Sienna Miller, Liam and Noel Gallagher, Kate Moss and Patsy Kensit living close to the park.
-Almost every single London guide mention this as a “hidden secret” and that Primrose Hill is a paradise for celebrity-spotting.
-We’ve certainly never heard of anyone actually seeing any celebrities hanging out in the park, but perhaps they are just too well hidden behind dark sunglasses 😉
+In the 1990s the area was home to the so-called Primrose Hill Set, with famous names like Jude Law, Sienna Miller, Liam and Noel Gallagher, Kate Moss and Patsy Kensit living in the area.
+Almost every single London guide mention this the “hidden secret” that Primrose Hill was a paradise for celebrity-spotting.
+We’ve certainly never heard of anyone actually seeing any celebrities hanging out in the park, but perhaps they’re just too well hidden behind dark sunglasses 😉